nirvansarju/530_frontend/README.md

-# frontend
-Django/React Site Frontend
+# Django/React Site Frontend
-https://term-project-2e367.firebaseapp.com/
+the site can be visited below: https://term-project-2e367.firebaseapp.com/